 This extended notation is used in the standard JFM jfm-ujis.lua to typeset halfwidth Hiragana glyphs (CID 516-598) in halfwidth.

-■IVS support Recent fonts support Ideographic Variation Selector (IVS).
-It seems that luaotfload and fontspec packages do not support IVS, so we implemented IVS support in luatexja-otf.
-IVS support by the luatexja-otf package is experimental.
-If you want to enable IVS support, load luatexja-otf and execute the following:
+■IVS support Recent fonts support Ideographic Variation Selector (IVS). luaotfload and fontspec packages used to be not supported IVS, so we implemented experimental IVS support in luatexja-otf, which is activated by

-'''

-\directlua{luatexja.otf.enable_ivs()}

-'''
+\directlua{luatexja.otf.enable\ivs()}